Destinations Greece Athens

 Where We Eat

-Athens eats late, casually, and serially — souvlaki on the way somewhere, a long taverna lunch, an aperitif at one bar before another.
-Thirty-four places across a few days, from an 1887 chickpea-soup basement to a two-Michelin-starred Pangrati townhouse — and skip Plaka after dark.
+Athens eats late, casually, and in stages: souvlaki on the way to somewhere, a long taverna lunch, an aperitif at one bar before the next.
+Thirty-four places across a few days, from an 1887 chickpea-soup basement to a two-Michelin-starred Pangrati townhouse, and Plaka after dark is the one to skip.

 Coffee & Breakfast